Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 entry.
 From each of these log entries, the user also receives a non-truncated binary ladder identifying the greatest version of the label that each contains.

-If any of the frontier log entries have a different greatest version than the starting log entry, the user verifies that they represent a monotonic series of version increases.
-Assuming they do, the user is provided with the value for the greatest version identified.
+As in the previous section, users verify that the log entry timestamps and the greatest versions identified in each log entry each represent a monotonically-increasing series.
+Users verify that the search was done correctly by recomputing the log tree's root hash.
+If this verification is successful, users move on to opening the commimtent for whichever label-version pair was identified as the greatest.

 # Monitoring the Tree